0

 The lifespan of an adult flea may vary.
 They can only live about a week or two without a host and in colder areas.
 That means they generally won’t survive long in a house without pets, although they can stick around for up to three months in humid and cold conditions.

-How do you get fleas?
+How do you get Fleas?

 Flea infestations in the home usually start when an outside pet (usually a dog or cat) carries them into the home on their bodies.
 They can also travel in through pre-owned furniture or clothes.
 Fleas can get into the home on clothes and hair, but they don’t live on humans.